nus-cs2030/1920-s2/contents/guides/settingUpMacVim.md

 <br>

 <box type="warning">
-    This only applies to Windows Users. <br/>
+    This only applies to Mac Users. <br/>
     For Windows Users, please refer to <a href="settingUpVim.html">here</a>!
 </box>